PostgreSQL index size surprises many teams in production. Indexes often grow close to table size, or larger, especially on write-heavy systems.

 REINDEX INDEX CONCURRENTLY idx_orders_open_created_at;

-8. Practical Optimization Workflow
+A Practical Optimization Pass

 1. Identify top tables by index storage.